 - Waist – Termite swarmers have a uniform body with no “waistline.”
 Ant swarmers have a segmented body with a thin waist.

 Even with these differentiators, it may still be difficult to properly identify what it is that you’re seeing.
-If you need a professional’s opinion, contact a Western Exterminator Specialist.
+If you need a professional’s opinion, contact a Western Exterminator Technician.

 Top 5 signs of a termite infestation